MichaelCurrin/learn-to-code/Shell/Bash/README.md

 Bash can be powerful and elegant to do fancy stuff in a one-line command or handling text or CSV succinctly without writing a Node or Python etc. I use it every day and the more I know about it and use it, the more I can do and the faster I get at it.

 But, Bash has some things which are not so intuitive - variables are global by default, a script will keep executing commands even if one of them has an error code, there are no data types as everything is text.
-So think carefully before writing Bash script - perhaps you want to write it in another language.
-That can make development, debugging and maintenance a lot easier.
+So think carefully before choosing to write a Bash script to solve your problem - perhaps write it in another language that can make development, debugging and maintenance a lot easier.

 <!-- TODO how to run bash -->